C# compiler strict mode

 // For more information: https://github.com/dotnet/roslyn/issues/13203

-I hope this flag will be the default behavior in the next release of C#.
-Maybe they can enable it by default based on the language version of the project.
-But at the moment you must enable it manually…
+I hope this flag becomes the default behavior in a future release of C#, ideally enabled automatically based on the language version.
+For now, you must enable it manually.

 Do you have a question or a suggestion about this post?
 Contact me!